-- the dust cover,

-- the paper wire extension
+- the paper wire extension,

-- the document wire extension
+- the document wire extension,

 - the document tray,

 - the paper tray, and

 - the drum unit (with the toner cartridge loaded)

-(Not provided on the FAX-8250P/MFC-9050)
+(Not provided on the FAX8060P/MFC9060)

-How to Access the Object Component
+■ How to Access the Object Component

 - On the next page is a disassembly order flow which helps you access the object components.
-To remove the gear drive unit, for example, first find it on the flow and learn its number (()) in this case).
-You need to remove parts numbered (1), (10), (12), (13), (14), and (15) so as to access the gear drive unit. - Unless otherwise specified, the disassembled parts or components should be reassembled in the reverse order of removal.
+To remove the gear drive unit, for example, first find it on the flow and learn its number (in this case).
+You need to remove parts numbered 1, 10, 12, 13, 14, and 10 so as to access the gear drive unit. - Unless otherwise specified, the disassembled parts or components should be reassembled in the reverse order of removal.

-Disassembly Order Flow
+■ Disassembly Order Flow

-1.1 ROM Cover, Option Cover, and Battery ASSY
+1.1 ROM Cover and Option Cover